 Dave “Dmac” McGlashan

-Dave (or Dmac, as our students know him) is our director and tenth-year regional director.
+Dave (or Dmac, as our students know him) is our director and 12-year regional director.
 He has a master’s degree in recreation from the University of Tennessee and is a graduate of the National Outdoor Leadership School (NOLS) instructor course.
 He is a Wilderness First Responder, Swiftwater Rescue Technician, and American Canoe Association Level 4 Whitewater Instructor.
 In his spare time, Dmac can be found mountain biking all over the southeastern U.S.

-Kate is our logistics coordinator and trip leader for the fourth year.
+Kate is our logistics coordinator and trip leader for the seventh year.
 Kate double-majored in anthropology and African studies while attending the University of North Carolina at Chapel Hill.
 She worked at Albuquerque Academy’s experiential education department after spending five years as a lead instructor, facilitator, and logistics coordinator at UNC’s outdoor education center.
 Kate loves to backpack, rock climb, and sea kayak.

 Stacey began her outdoor pursuits exploring the Rocky Mountains during childhood camping trips with her family.
 Her passion for outdoor education continued during a college semester abroad in Wales.
 She has a bachelor of arts in journalism from Drake University, and a bachelor of science in environmental studies from Shenandoah University.
 Stacey was a writer and editor for several years before transitioning into the world of outdoor education.
 She enjoys backpacking, traveling, running, and nature photography.
 She is a Wilderness First Responder.